satnet-project/protocol/README.md

 You will need root privileges.

-2. For uninstall the dependencies and the satnet daemon run:
+2. To uninstall the dependencies and the satnet daemon run:

 `./setup.sh -uninstall`